-Call and speak to Jason Brady, specialist medical negligence solicitor.
+Call and speak to a specialist medical negligence solicitor.
 Find out if you can claim compensation.

 CALL 0800 083 5500

-Where a stroke has been misdiagnosed and care delayed, you may be entitled to compensation to assist you and your family financially and compensate for unnecessary pain, suffering and loss.
+Where a stroke has been misdiagnosed or undiagnosed and care has been delayed, you may be entitled to compensation to assist you and your family financially and compensate for unnecessary pain, suffering and loss.

 Prompt diagnosis and treatment when a stroke occurs can make all the difference to any patient’s prognosis.
 Where a stroke is left to progress untreated, strokes can be fatal or can cause severe, long-term damage to the patient’s health.
 It is crucial for medical staff to respond quickly and effectively when they are made aware of someone showing symptoms of the condition.